MathWorks-Teaching-Resources/Machine-Learning-Methods-Clustering/README.md

 ## Contact Us

-Contact the [MathWorks teaching resources team](mailto:onlineteaching@mathworks.com) if you have a question or would like to provide any feedback.
+Contact the [MathWorks Educator Content Development Team](mailto:onlineteaching@mathworks.com) if you have a question or would like to provide any feedback.

 ## Prerequisites